Online Maximum Matching with Recourse: Introduction

-{\bf Online matching in the standard model} \ For online weighted matching in the standard model (without recourse), it is easy to see that no algorithm can achieve bounded competitive ratio.
-This holds for both the vertex and the edge arrival models.
-For unweighted matching, the seminal work of Karp {\em et al.}~\cite{KarpVazirani:90:An-optimal} gave a randomized online algorithm with competitive ratio $e/(e-1)$ in the vertex arrival model together with a matching lower bound on any online algorithm.
-For the edge arrival model and the randomized competitive ratio, \cite{BuchbinderSegev:17:Online} showed a lower bound of $(3+1/\varphi^2)/2$ as well as an upper bound of $1.8$ for the special case of forests, where $\varphi$ is the golden ratio.
+For online maximum matching without recourse, and for the vertex arrival model, the seminal work of Karp {\em et al.}~\cite{KarpVazirani:90:An-optimal} gave a randomized online algorithm with competitive ratio $e/(e-1)$ in the vertex arrival model together with a matching lower bound on any online algorithm.
+In contrast, for the edge arrival model and the randomized competitive ratio, \cite{BuchbinderSegev:17:Online} showed a lower bound of $(3+1/\varphi^2)/2$ as well as an upper bound of $1.8$ for the special case of forests, where $\varphi$ is the golden ratio.

 It is well known that any inclusion-wise maximal matching has cardinality at least half of the optimal maximum cardinality matching.
-From this it follows that the greedy online algorithm has competitive ratio at most $2$, which in the standard model is optimal among all deterministic online algorithms.
+From this it follows that the greedy online algorithm, which accepts an edge as long as it can be added to the current matching, has competitive ratio at most $2$, which in the standard model is optimal among all deterministic online algorithms.

-{\bf Late reject} \ In the vertex arrival model, the greedy algorithm achieves trivially the competitive ratio of $2$, which is optimal for all deterministic online algorithms.
+\paragraph{Late reject} \ In the vertex arrival model, the greedy algorithm achieves trivially the competitive ratio of $2$, which is optimal for all deterministic online algorithms.
 The situation differs in the edge arrival model.
 Epstein {\em et al.}~\cite{EpsteinLevin:13:Improved} showed that for online weighted matching, the deterministic competitive ratio is exactly $3+2\sqrt2 \approx 5.828$, as the upper bound of \cite{McGregor:05:Finding} matches the lower bound of \cite{Varadaraja:11:Buyback}.
 The same paper \cite{EpsteinLevin:13:Improved} shows that the randomized competitive ratio is between $1+\ln2\approx 1.693$ and $5.356$.
 Chiplunkar {\em et al.}~\cite{Chiplunkar:2015aa} presented a randomized $28/15$-competitive algorithm based on a primal-dual analysis.